 Dogs shed hair naturally in order to get rid of damaged or old hair.
 How much they shed depends on their age, health, breed, and many other factors.
 It also depends on the season.

-Interesting fact: Dogs that are kept indoors tend to shed less, and the amount they shed doesn't fluctuate as much as outdoor dogs.
+Did you know that dogs that are kept indoors tend to shed less, and the amount they shed doesn't fluctuate as much as outdoor dogs?

 Anyone that has ever had a dog that sheds a great deal understands the frustration that comes with the spring season.
 Many breeds develop a thick winter coat to help keep them warm when the temperature drops.
 But when the temperature begins to climb again in the spring, your dog will have to shed it off.